We are on the road to the promised land of free energy, although we haven’t arrived yet.

-We ordered larger gage cables for the batteries and found out we were supposed to use the same length cables between each, which we weren’t doing.
+We ordered larger gauge cables for the batteries and found out we were supposed to use the same length cables between each, which we weren’t doing.
 Apparently, that’s a safety issue so I recommend researching this stuff beforehand or calling the manufacturer to clarify on all aspects of your system.

 We also had eight panels running through one controller which is another big no-no.

 Today we received our latest four panels making a total of twelve.
-We spent the entire afternoon setting up the makeshift stand (we’re ordering a real one later), setting the panels up and wiring them in.
+We spent the entire afternoon setting up a temporary stand for them on some boards, setting the panels up and wiring them in.

-I see a “light” at the end of the tunnel!
+I see a “light” at the end of the tunnel.